Rennygayde-exe/rentron/README.md

 ## Features

-- **Application** – Uses buttons, dropdowns, and modals in DMs
+- **Application** – Modular and easy to use applications handled via DM's, stored in sql
-- **Blackbird Integration** – Slash command to run OSINT scans on usernames
+- **Blackbird Integration** – OSINT tools with the ability to pass arguements
-- **Application Review System** – Staff can approve, deny, or open tickets
+- **Application Review System** – Staff can approve and deny applications, or open tickets with users
 - **Ticket System** – Auto-creates private channels with transcript exports
 - **Modular Command Structure** – All commands are split across the `commands/` file structure